Buoyant Force - Definition, Formula, Applications, FAQs

 In the above example, the plastic bottle floats as the buoyant force exerted by the water is greater than its weight which is nothing but the gravitational force exerted by the earth.
 If we want the plastic bottle to be completely immersed into the water, then we need to apply an external downward force which is equal to the gravitational force in order to balance it.

-All the objects experience buoyant force when they are immersed fully or partially in a fluid.
+All objects experience a buoyant force when they are immersed fully or partially in a fluid.
 The magnitude of the buoyant force depends upon the density of the fluid in which the object is immersed.

 Also read -